Skip to content ↓

 SEND

-Royds Hall Secondary School SENCO – Mrs R Graham/Mr N Inman
+Royds Hall Secondary School SENDCo – Mr J McNee

-Provision for all of these needs is met through the Additional Needs Team.
-Within the Educational Teaching Assistant team, staff have developed specialist areas of expertise in speech and language difficulties, learning difficulties, autism, dyspraxia, dyscalculia and sensory impairment.
-The team is supported by a range of external agencies including an Educational Psychologist, Kirklees Autism Outreach Service, Connexions, the Sensory Impairment Service and a specialist Careers Advisor.
-The school has the KS3/4 Kirklees Resourced Provision for students with complex communication and interaction difficulties.
+The staff within our Additional Needs Team have developed specialist areas of expertise in speech and language difficulties, learning difficulties, autism, dyspraxia, dyscalculia and sensory impairment.
+The team is also supported by a range of external agencies including an Educational Psychologist, Kirklees Autism Outreach Service, Connexions and a specialist Careers Advisor.

-These students receive support from a specialist team of teachers, ETAs, and Educational Psychologist and a Speech and Language Therapist.
+These students receive support from a specialist team of teachers, teaching assistants, and an Educational Psychologist.
 The needs of the students are assessed on entry and support is given, based on need.
-Support can be in-class support, additional teaching of literacy, numeracy, social skills, mentoring and a dyspraxia club.
-We hold regular meetings for the SENCOs of our pyramid schools and this enables students with an additional need to have a smooth transition to secondary school.
+Support can be in-class support, additional teaching of literacy, numeracy, social skills and mentoring.

 Admission of students with disabilities

-The school has an open admissions policy and readily accepts students who have a range of disabilities including visual and hearing impairment, Epilepsy and Diabetes.
-However, the school building is constructed on several different levels with narrow staircases and corridors which it would be difficult to modify and, therefore, those children who have more complex physical disabilities affecting their mobility would be at risk and their welfare and safety could not be guaranteed
+The school has an open admissions policy and readily accepts students who have a range of disabilities.
+As the original school was established in the early 1920s, please note that the building is constructed on several different levels with narrow staircases and corridors.
+We invite applicants with complex physical disabilities affecting their mobility to contact us for a tour in the first instance.

 Steps to prevent students with disabilities being treated less favourably than other students